Zanskar district: Topography

-Zanskar covers an area of some 7,000 km2, generally at an elevation between 3600 and 4000 m.
+Zanskar covers an area of some 6,688 km2, generally at an elevation between 3600 and 4000 m.
 It consists of the country lying along the two main branches of the Zanskar River.
-The first, the Doda River, has its source near the Penzi La 4400 m mountain-pass, and then flows south-eastwards along the main valley leading towards Padum, the capital of Zanskar.
+The first, the Doda River, has its source near the Pensi La 4400 m mountain-pass, and then flows south-eastwards along the main valley leading towards Padum, the capital of Zanskar.

 The second branch is formed by two main tributaries known as Kargyag river (also known as Kurgiakh river), with its source near the Shinku La 5091 m, and Tsarap River, with its source near the Baralacha-La.
 These two rivers unite below the village of Purney to form the Lungnak river (also known as the Lingti or Tsarap river).
 The Lungnak river then flows north-westwards along a narrow gorge towards Zanskar's central valley (known locally as jung-khor), where it unites with the Doda river to form the Zanskar river.